Alfred-Kobby/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files file: displays the 10 newest files in the current directory.

 14-findthatword file: Display lines containing the pattern “root” from the file /etc/passwd

+15-countthatword file: Display the number of lines that contain the pattern “bin” in the file /etc/passwd